ryanmohamed/restaurant-roulette/README.md

 ## To Do

-- [ ] Store client inital location information as cookies.
+- [x] Store client inital location information as cookies.
 - [ ] Add ability to change location.
 - [ ] Update cookies with client edited location information.
-- [ ] Add middleware that redirects back to homepage when client lacks location cookie information.
+- [x] Add middleware that redirects back to homepage when client lacks location cookie information.
 - [ ] Add `getStaticProps` and `getStaticPaths` to root `/` route.
 Retrieve default data from either `yelp` or server side cache.
+- [ ] Investigate the extra API calls being made for individual `Restaurant` components for supplemental information.
+- [ ] Refactor codebase.

+## Vulnerabilities
+1. A recently found vulnerability stemming from `semver`.
+Since this is a small project I will overlook this since it's a recently posted issue found [here.](https://github.com/advisories/GHSA-c2qf-rxjj-qqgw)

 ## Learn More